lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

         M' :=  Prefix || Domain || len(ctx) || ctx || HashOID || PH(M)

-  3. Separate the private key into component keys.
+  3. Separate the private key into component keys and re-generate the ML-DSA key from seed.

-       (mldsaSK, tradSK) = sk
+       (mldsaSeed, tradSK) = DeserializePrivateKey(sk)
+       mldsaSK = ML-DSA.KeyGen(mldsaSeed)

   4. Generate the 2 component signatures independently, by calculating the signature over M' according to their algorithm specifications.